yashsriv/yashsriv.github.io/content/uses.md

   + ~~128 GB Flash Storage~~
   + ~~Intel HD Graphics 4000 1536MB~~
 + Monitor
+  + [Dell U3219Q] - 32inch 4K (Office Monitor)
+  + [Dell P2720DC] - 27inch QHD/2K (Home monitor)
-  + [Samsung 23.5 inch Curved LED Backlit Computer Monitor]
+  + ~~[Samsung 23.5 inch Curved LED Backlit Computer Monitor]~~
 + Keyboard
+  + [Drop ALT Mechanical Keyboard] (Halo True switches)
   + [Keycool Hero 84 2018 Edition (Cherry MX Brown)]
 + Mouse
+  + [Razer Deathadder Elite]
   + [Apple Magic Trackpad 2]
   + [Logitech G300s Optical Ambidextrous Gaming Mouse]
-+ Laptop Stand
++ Misc
+  + [Facebook Portal]: For VCs and meetings
-  + [AmazonBasics Ventilated Laptop Stand]
+  + Laptop Stand: [AmazonBasics Ventilated Laptop Stand]

 # Editor + Terminal
++ At Facebook, I use VSCode as the primary editor as that has a lot of integrations with the infra and it just works out-of-the-box.
+I use it with the VSCodeVIM plugin as I can't live without vim keybindings!
-+ I use [Spacemacs] as my primary editor currently.
++ Personally, I use [Spacemacs] as my primary editor.
 I really like the unique mnemonic approach of vim keybindings applied to emacs which is the more powerful development environment (It just needs a good editor..
 I'm kidding).
   + My config can be found [here](https://github.com/yashsriv/dotfiles/blob/master/spacemacs).
+  + If you've never used it, I recommend trying out Magit.
+Its amazing.
+  + Same for org-mode.
 + For lightweight editing purposes I still prefer vim and my minimal config for a good vim experience can be found [here](https://github.com/yashsriv/minimal-vim).
 + I use [st] with custom applied patches as my terminal on my arch linux pc.